dfriend21/quadtree/README.md

 ### Rcpp C++ code

-These files are called ‘wrappers’ - essentially they each contain an instance of relevant object, and provide additional Rcpp-related functions that can be accessed from R. These essentially provide the “bridge” that allows the functionality in the core C++ files to be accessed from R.
+These files are called ‘wrappers’ - essentially they each contain an instance of the relevant object and provide additional Rcpp-related functions that can be accessed from R. These essentially provide the “bridge” that allows the functionality in the core C++ files to be accessed from R.

--   NodeWrapper.h - wrapper class for ‘Node’
+-   NodeWrapper.h - wrapper class for ‘Node’.
+This class is exposed to R as ‘CppNode’.
--   QuadtreeWrapper.h - wrapper class for ‘Quadtree’
+-   QuadtreeWrapper.h - wrapper class for ‘Quadtree’.
+This class is exposed to R as ‘CppQuadtree’.
--   ShortestPathFinderWrapper.h - wrapper class for ‘ShortestPathFinder’
+-   ShortestPathFinderWrapper.h - wrapper class for
+    ‘ShortestPathFinder’.
+This class is exposed to R as ‘CppShortestPathFinder’.
--   R\_interface.h - defines a namespace that currently contains only a single function, which converts an Rcpp matrix to the Matrix class I created.
+-   R\_Interface.h - defines a namespace that currently contains only a single function, which converts an Rcpp matrix to the Matrix class I created.
 This function is separate from the other files because it is a general-purpose function and thus didn’t fit in any of the wrapper classes.
+-   load\_modules.cpp - contains code that exposes the wrapper classes to R using Rcpp modules.

 ### R code

-This category consists of the files in the ‘R’ folder.
-Many of these functions are actually unnecessary, as all of the relevant functionality can be accessed from R via the ‘Wrapper’ classes.
-However, because of the object-based representation of these objects, the syntax for accessing this functionality differs from typical R syntax.
-Thus, most of the R functions provided here are syntactic sugar designed to make the functionality available in a format that conforms to traditional R code syntax.
-The two exceptions are `qt_create.R` and `qt_plot.R` which are more complex and are not simple wrappers for C++ functions.

-## Notes on package structure

-The 3-tiered structure described here may be needlessly complicated.
-I designed it this way because I am using the functionality implemented in the C++ files for a pure-C++ implementation of an agent-based model.
-Thus, to avoid having to unnecessarily include R interface code in those files, I wanted a way to be able to use the original files for both projects (this package and the C++ ABM) without needing to have slightly different implementations to fit their respective purposes.
-Thus, I settled on using the ‘wrapper class’ approach as a way to augment the original classes with the necessary Rcpp functionality without having to make any changes to the underlying C++ code.

-I added most of the R code later because I wanted a way to access the functions in a way that more closely resembles typical R syntax - this will hopefully make it more intuitive for R users to work with.

-Overall, the structure works fairly well, but I wonder if it’s overly complicated.
-I’m worried my desire to keep the C++ code independent of the R code results in a cumbersome project organization.
-Regardless, it works, and has allowed me to easily make edits to the underlying C++ structure and then use those exact files for both projects I’m working on rather than needing slightly different versions for each.
-There definitely might be more sophisticated ways of achieving the same purpose, but what I’m doing works.
+Almost all of the core functionality of the quadtree package is contained in the C++ code, and the R code serves primarily as an interface for working with the C++ quadtree data structure.
+A Quadtree S4 class is defined which consists only of one slot, which contains a ‘CppQuadtree’ object.
+The methods for this class are often quite simple, merely consisting of calling one of the methods on the CppQuadtree object.
+Using this approach has a few benefits.
+First, wrapping the C++ class in an S4 class allows the quadtree functionality to be accessed in a way that is much more consistent with typical R syntax, which will hopefully be more intuitive to R users.
+Second, it allows for me to add R code to validate and make any necessary modifications to parameters before calling the C++ methods - this helps make the functions more robust.
+This also allows me to take advantage of existing R functionality (for example, resampling a raster from the ‘raster’ package).

+I won’t discuss each R file/function here - see the documentation PDF for details on each R function.